Rise

 Michelle Kenny

-I’ve been a registered Positive Behaviour Support Practitioner since 2022 and have over 18 years’ experience working in both Ireland and Australia across mental health, disability, family violence, youth services, and out-of-home care.
-I’m passionate about supporting people to feel heard, respected, and genuinely supported to have their hopes achieved and needs met.
-I bring both professional experience and personal empathy to my work, and believe real, lasting change happens through strong, authentic relationships.
+I’ve been a registered Positive Behaviour Support Practitioner since 2022 and have over 18 years’ experience across mental health, disability, family violence, youth services, and out-of-home care in Ireland and Australia.
+I’m passionate about ensuring people feel heard, respected, and supported to achieve their hopes and needs, bringing both professional expertise and personal empathy to my work.

-Outside of work I enjoy spending time with the family, cooking, travel and getting out in nature.
+Outside of work I enjoy family time, cooking, travel, and getting out in nature.

 Contact us today.